 11. Review Your Open House Scripts & Icebreakers

-If you’re a new agent or haven’t held an open house in a while, freshen up on your open house scripts and icebreakers so you don’t stumble on the big day.
+If you’re a new agent or haven’t held an open house in a while, it’s crucial to freshen up your open house scripts and icebreakers.
+This preparation will ensure you don’t stumble on the big day, making you feel more reassured.
 You want to be loose and spontaneous, but having some snappy phrases in your arsenal can’t hurt!
+A great example of an icebreaker and script from Laura Marie, Team Leader, eXp Realty:

 13. Print Out Your Sign-in Sheets or Set Up Your App

-It also helps to print out your sign-in sheets a few days before your open house.
-The last thing you want is to have a printer malfunction or discover you’re low on ink the morning of your open house.
-Ask me how I know!
+It also helps to print out your open house sign-in sheets a few days before the event.
+The last thing you want is to have a printer malfunction or discover you’re low on ink the morning of the event.

 By the way, printing your open house sign-in sheets is so 2020.
-Savvy agents are stepping up their open house game with apps like Curb Hero, which feeds leads directly to thousands of customer relationship managers (CRMs) to help you stay on top of your potential new clients with ease.
+Savvy agents are stepping up their open house game with apps like Curb Hero, which feeds leads directly to thousands of customer relationship managers (CRMs) to help you easily stay on top of your potential new clients.
 And it’s free!

 The Day of Your Open House